ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 ## `ibmcloud dl loa`
 {: #loa-download}

-Download the LOA for the specified gateway in either the current, working directory or in the specified directory.
+Download the LOA for the specified gateway in either the current working directory or in the specified directory.

 ```sh
 ibmcloud dl loa GATEWAY_ID [--file OUTPUT_DIRECTORY_PATH] [--help|-h]